patriotsoftware/helm-upgrade-action/README.md

 release-name:
   Name that will be used for the helm install, will also be used for a status check.
 problems-timeout:
   Number of seconds to wait before running problem detection.
-Use this along with the --atmoic flag, and set to 30 seconds less than your timeout.
+Use this along with the --atomic flag, and set to 30 seconds less than your timeout.
 print-template:
   Allowed values: true/false.
 Determines whether or not to run 'helm template' with the specified values.
 Defaults to true.
 Assumes a single deployment with the same name as your helm release.
 ```